 #1.
 Engage in Regular Physical Activity

-- Cardiovascular exercise, like fast walking, jogging, running, cycling, and swimming, improves insulin sensitivity by increasing glucose uptake and use in skeletal muscles.
-In turn, this reduces blood glucose levels and improves insulin resistance.
+- Cardiovascular exercise, like fast walking, jogging, running, cycling, and swimming, may improve insulin sensitivity by increasing glucose uptake and use in skeletal muscles.
+In turn, this may help maintain blood glucose levels and support insulin sensitivity.
 Cardiovascular exercise is known to help promote a healthy weight by increasing energy expenditure and fat oxidation.

-- Strength training, including weight lifting and bodyweight exercise, has also been shown to improve insulin sensitivity by increasing muscle mass and increasing glucose uptake into muscles.
-Strength training is known to help increase and preserve lean body mass, supporting long-term weight management by increasing resting energy expenditure.Β
+- Strength training, including weight lifting and bodyweight exercise, has also been shown to support insulin sensitivity by increasing muscle mass and increasing glucose uptake into muscles.
+Strength training is known to help increase and preserve lean body mass, supporting long-term weight management by increasing resting energy expenditure.

 #2.
 Adopt a Balanced, Nutrient-Rich Diet